 Each year the library receives a portion of its funding from people in the local community who want to ensure that the library is able to continue to provide outstanding programs for children, great books, up-to-date computers and internet access, fun and educational programs, literacy outreach, and much more.
 Some choose to support the library’s ongoing needs, others donate to a specific project.
-There are lots of ways you can help the library.
-We hope there are some ideas here you may not have thought of before.
+You may make a donation using your Paypal account by clicking the Donate button at the top of the page.

 Here are some ways you can help ...